donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Lerp Number\
 **Type:** An action that returns a value\
-**Description:** Calculates the number between two numbers with a certain coefficient and assigns the result to the variable.With a coefficient of 0, the first number will be returned, at 1 - the second, at 0.5 - the average value.
+**Description:** Calculates a number between two numbers with a certain factor and assigns the result to a variable.
+With a factor of 0, the first number will be returned, with 1 - the second, with 0.5 - the average value.

 **Usage example:**
 ```ts